Representing Continuous Functions between Greatest Fixed Points of Indexed Containers

 We annotate the proofs in the paper with \begin{itemize} \item \checked: for those that have been formalized using Agda,

-\item \partlychecked: for those which have only partly been formalized, typically because the proof is too complex to write in Agda. \end{itemize} Because we want to explain Agda code only slightly less than you want to read about Agda code, the formalized proofs are either omitted from the paper, or explained informally.
+\item \partlychecked: for those which have only partly been formalized, typically because the proof is too complex to write in Agda, or because it requires a much stronger version of equality than we have at our disposal. \end{itemize} Because we want to explain Agda code only slightly less than you want to read Agda code, the formalized proofs are either omitted from the paper, or explained informally.

 We sometimes need to assume equality for functions is extensional, \ie that~$f \equiv_{} g$ iff~$f\,a \equiv_B g\,a$ for all~$a: A$.
 Those proofs are clearly identified.